Skip to content

 Calendar integration

-Connect Google Calendar or Microsoft Outlook for encrypted sync, pre-meeting briefs from your captures, and richer meeting context with EventKit fallback on macOS.
+Connect Google Calendar or Microsoft Outlook for encrypted sync, pre-meeting briefs from your captures, and richer meeting context.

 Overview